Ryan Keberle

-Ryan Keberle is an American trombone player, composer, arranger, and educator.
-Described by The New York Times as a "trombonist of vision and composure", he leads Ryan Keberle & Catharsis, his All Ears Orchestra, the Big Band Living Legacy Project and co-leads the international chamber jazz ensemble, Reverso.
+June 16, 1980) is an American trombone player, composer, arranger, and educator.
+Described by The New York Times as a "trombonist of vision and composure", he leads Ryan Keberle & Catharsis, Collectiv do Brasil, his All Ears Orchestra, the Big Band Living Legacy Project and co-leads the international chamber jazz ensemble, Reverso.
 Keberle has performed with David Bowie, Maria Schneider, Wynton Marsalis, Darcy James Argue, Alicia Keys, and Sufjan Stevens, among others, and has appeared on seven Grammy Award-winning records.

 Keberle currently directs the jazz program at Hunter College.
 A "relentlessly prolific sideman", Keberle has appeared on movie soundtracks for filmmakers including Woody Allen and in the pit for Broadway musicals such as In the Heights.

 Early life and education

 Keberle was born in Bloomington, Indiana, to Ann Winterer and Dan Keberle.
 He grew up in Spokane, Washington, where his father, a trumpeter, teaches jazz studies at Whitworth University, and directs the Whitworth Jazz Ensemble.
 At four, Keberle was taught to play the piano by his mother, a piano teacher and church choir director, and through the Suzuki Method he learned to play the violin.
 In fifth grade, at the encouragement of his father, he began to play the trombone.
 He was inspired by the tradition of the instrument in jazz history, as well as by the horn bands Chicago, Blood, Sweat & Tears, Tower of Power, and Earth, Wind & Fire.
 In high school, he discovered jazz artists including John Coltrane and Dexter Gordon, and would play along with their records.

 Keberle continued to play the piano while focused on the trombone.
 He studied with David Matterne, the principal trombonist for the Spokane Symphony, and as a teenager he performed with the Spokane Youth Symphony and sat in with the Spokane Jazz Orchestra and the Whitworth Jazz Ensemble.
 The valedictorian of his class, Keberle graduated from Mead High School in 1998.

 Following his high school graduation, Keberle enrolled at Whitworth with a double major in physics and music.
 He transferred to the Manhattan School of Music in 1999, where he studied trombone with Steve Turre and composition with Michael Abene and Manny Albam.
 As a student at the Manhattan School, Keberle first encountered several musicians he would continue to collaborate with, including the Argentinian bassist and composer Pedro Giraudo.